Chapter 3 – Relationship to Clients – annotated

 Commentary

 [1] Government employees and in-house counsel The definition of “law firm” includes one or more lawyers practising in a government, a Crown corporation, any other public body or a corporation.
-Thus, the rule applies to lawyers transferring to or from government service and into or out of an in-house counsel position, but does not extend to purely internal transfers in which, after transfer, the employer remains the same.
+Thus, this Code rule applies to lawyers transferring to or from government service and into or out of an in-house counsel position, but does not extend to purely internal transfers in which, after transfer, the employer remains the same.

-[[1] added 11/2016]
+[[1] added 11/2016; amended 11/2024]

 Annotations